Conviso-Archives/mitreattackbot/README.md

 ![](/MitreAttack/mitrebotnotrunning.png)

-# Usage:
+# USAGE:
 - In any channel the bot is on, type:
 @mitreattackbot [tech|soft|group|searchtech] [OPTION] [NAME]

 For example:
 ![](/MitreAttack/usageexample.png)

-# tech: Search for a technique in Mitre's database.
+## tech: Search for a technique in Mitre's database.
 - OPTION:
 	-groups: Show groups that use the technique. e.g.: tech groups powershell